-Student Loan Forgiveness & Federal Taxes
+Student Loan Forgiveness & Taxes

-Generally, when you have a debt canceled or forgiven, you’ll pay federal taxes.
-This is because the debt has gone from being a loan to essentially income that must be reported on your tax return.
+Generally, when you have a debt canceled or forgiven, you’ll pay taxes.
+This is because the debt has gone from being a loan to now income that must be reported on your tax return.
 If it’s a large amount that’s canceled, your tax liability could be substantial.
 In terms of student loan forgiveness, however, the rules vary depending on the program.

 Public Service Loan Forgiveness (PLSF)